star-whale/starwhale/docs/docs/quickstart/standalone.md

  ```

 :::tip
 The `job create` command will pull the runtime base image from ghcr.io by default.
-It may cost a lot of time for users in China. `pip install` can be slow too.
+It may cost a lot of time for users in the mainland of China. `pip install` can be slow too.
 :::

   👏 Now, you have completed the basic steps for Starwhale standalone.